-The application of these conditions was performed in Studio RM considering all blocks, on a per lens basis.
+The application of these conditions was performed in Studio RM on a per lens basis.
 The process involved grouping the Measured, Indicated, and Inferred blocks above the cut-off grade and grouping blocks below the cut-off grade, followed by filtering in or out of the resource the block clusters based on their volume and grade category.

-The clusters of blocks above cut-off grade for which the volume was less than 100 m (equivalent to the volume of two parent-size blocks) were excluded from the mineral resource.
-The clusters of blocks below cut-off grade surrounded by blocks above cut-off grade (must-take material) for which the volume is less than 100 m were included in the mineral resource.
+The clusters of blocks above cut-off grade for which the volume was less than 100 m3 (equivalent to the volume of two parent-size blocks) were excluded from the mineral resource.
+The clusters of blocks below cut-off grade (must-take material) for which the volume is less than 100 m3 were included in the mineral resource.

-Figure 14-15 shows a comparison between the blocks selected above the cut-off grade and the actual reported blocks, including the blocks below the cut-off grade added in the mineral resource.
+Figure 14-15 shows a comparison between the blocks selected above the cut-off grade and the reported blocks, including the blocks below the cut-off grade added in the mineral resource.